Undergraduate Major

 - Communication Proficiency

-- 3 credits from approved list in U.S. Diversity
+- 3 credits from approved list in U.S. Cultures and Communities

 - 3 credits from approved list in International Perspectives